 Credit reports are a vital tool for managing your finances, but they're also not as easy to use as they should be.

-Credit reports are a personal history of all the credit you’ve had, including loans, mortgages, credit cards, and mobile phone contracts.
+Credit reports show a personal history of all the credit you’ve had over the last six years, including loans, mortgages, credit cards, and mobile phone contracts.

 Potential lenders will use your credit report to make assessments on your reliability, and how much of a risk it is to lend you money, so it’s a good idea to stay ahead of the game by regularly checking your online credit rating.